Why Fake Xanax Is Dangerous and How to Spot It

 How Common Is Fake Xanax?

-There are many ways that fake Xanax enters the market.
-In some cases, they may be purposefully made to trick people with prescriptions.
-In 2015, an investigation by Interpol revealed that Chinese manufacturers had made over 20.7 million fake medications.
 These prescription drugs end up being sold to unsuspecting consumers looking to get a deal on their medicine.
-Each month, roughly 600 new illegal online pharmacies are opened.
+Each month, about 600 new illegal online pharmacies are opened.
 Depending on the manufacturer, these fake pills may just be harmless sugar pills, or they might be made out of problematic chemicals.

-It is also possible for fake Xanax to be made or sold by illegal drug dealers.
+It’s also possible for fake Xanax to be made or sold by illegal drug dealers.
 These dealers may market a variety of other similar-looking pills as Xanax.
 You can end up mistakenly taking a variety of other benzodiazepines, opioids, or stimulants.
 This can make it harder to regulate your dosage.
-Some who are trying to make as large a profit as possible might even make fake Xanax pills out of cheaper intoxicating substances like fentanyl.
-These Fentanyl-laced pills are extremely dangerous.

 Clues Your Xanax Might Not Be Real